saeub/saeub.github.io/_posts/2024-05-25-ts-lrec2024-languages.md

 tags: nlp text-simplification readability accessibility
 ---

 The community of researchers working on **text simplification and readability** is rapidly growing and the research in these areas is becoming increasingly multilingual.
-I identified **45 papers** published at LREC-COLING 2024 on these topics (including workshop papers) and ordered them by language.
+I identified **47 papers** on these topics published at LREC-COLING 2024 (including workshop papers) and ordered them by language.

 {% include figure.liquid path="assets/img/ts-lrec2024-languages.png" caption="Language distribution among text simplification papers at LREC-COLING 2024" %}